Difference-in-Differences with Compositional Changes: Estimation and inference

-It is important to note that our estimator builds on the efficient influence function and therefore inherits a doubly robust (DR) property.
+It is important to note that our estimator builds on the efficient influence function and, therefore, inherits a rate DR property.
 Without such a DR property, it would typically require more stringent rate conditions on the bias part, which can only be satisfied with higher-order kernel functions.
+Heuristically, this follows because one needs to ensure that the nonparametric estimator converges fast enough.
 See, for example, \citet{Newey1994} and \citet{Lee2018a} for detailed discussion.
-However, this usually results in estimators being more sensitive to tuning parameters, such as bandwidths.
+The rate DR property relax this condition.

 \begin{rem} \citet{rothe2019properties} provides a result that can be applied to weaken the rate conditions on the nuisance functions.
 They present higher-order expansions of semiparametric two-step DR estimators, demonstrating that if the first-step error's bias and the stochastic components are of order $ \op(n^{-1/6}) $, and their product is of order $ \op(n^{-1/2}) $, the resulting DR estimator achieves root-$ n $ consistency.
-We will not delve into an in-depth discussion on this topic to maintain focus. \end{rem}
+To maintain focus, we will not delve into an in-depth discussion on this topic. $\blacksquare$ \end{rem}

-\begin{thm} (Asymptotic Normality Doubly Robust Estimator) Under Assumptions \ref{ass::sampling}, \ref{ass::ident}, and \ref{ass::asy.lp}, we have
+\begin{thm} (Asymptotic normality doubly robust estimator) Under Assumptions \ref{ass::sampling}, \ref{ass::ident}, and \ref{ass::asy.lp}, we have

 where $ \Omega_{dr} = \sE[\eta_{\text{eff}}(W)^{2}] $. \end{thm}

 Theorem \ref{thm::asy.normal} states that $ \tauhat_{dr} $ is root-$ n $ consistent, and asymptotically normal.
 It also shows that the estimation error of the nuisance functions does not affect the asymptotic distribution of $ \tauhat_{dr} $.
 Furthermore, the asymptotic variance of $ \tauhat_{dr} $ is equal to the semiparametric efficiency bound.